-In collaboration with the California Commission on Peace Officer Standards and Training (POST), Golden West College (GWC) is pleased to announce a Specialized Investigator Basic Course (SIBC) is being planned for February 23 – June 19, 2015.
-(SIBC # 55)
+In collaboration with the California Commission on Peace Officer Standards and Training (POST), Golden West College (GWC) is pleased to announce a Specialized Investigator Basic Course (SIBC) is being planned for August 15, 2016, to December 9, 2016 (SIBC #57)

-In order to provide the opportunity for state agencies to select SIBC for their investigators, the “Contract Education” model adopted for Classes 52, 53 and 54 will again be utilized to present Class 55.
+In order to provide the opportunity for state agencies to select SIBC for their investigators, the “Contract Education” model adopted for Classes 52 – 56 will again be utilized to present Class 57.
 Students will receive 18 units of college credit and a POST Certificate upon successful completion of the SIBC.

-GWC is in the pre-planning phase for SIBC Class 55.
-Dean Lowenberg of the Criminal Justice Training Center and the entire training team at GWC looks forward to presenting a high quality training experience.
-State and local agencies can be confident the SIBC # 55 will achieve exemplary results in staff development for the men and women serving the State of California or a County as specialized investigators.
+GWC is in the pre-planning phase for SIBC Class 57.
+Dean Lowenberg of the Criminal Justice Training Center and the entire training team at GWC looks forward to presenting a high-quality training experience.
+State and local agencies can be confident the SIBC # 57 will achieve exemplary results in staff development for the men and women serving the State of California or a County as specialized investigators.
 Self-sponsors are not permitted to enroll in the course.